Xilinx/blockchainacceleration/README.md

 * On host side, a patch to "ethminer" which is the most popular mining software, for customer to do mining with their own account and desired mining pool.

 ## Requirement
-* Currently this solution support Xilinx Alveo U55N, you need installed packages for the card, like XRT / firmware and development package for the card.
+* Currently this solution support Xilinx Varium C1100, you need installed packages for the card, like XRT / firmware and development package for the card.
-* If you would like to build the xclbin files on your own machine, you'll also need Vitis that is at least 2021.1_released or later version.
+* If you would like to build the xclbin files on your own machine, you'll also need Vitis that is at least 2021.1 or later version.
 You could also download pre-buildt xclbin files from Xilinx.
 Please take reference from "Step to run".

 ## Step to run
 * 1. Get xclbins ready.